MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 * Constant names should use **screaming snake case**.
 This is snake case with all letters capitalized.
 (Think of it as screaming or yelling.)
 * Classes should use **Pascal case**.

-In general, you should use descriptive names for variables to help create code that is self-explanatory.
+In general, we should use descriptive names for variables to help create code that is self-explanatory.

 ### Special Characters